Ting22120154/WSU_DevOps_2025/README.md

-# Lambda Canary Monitoring using AWS CDK
+# 🛠️ Lambda Canary Monitoring using AWS CDK

-This project demonstrates how to create a simple AWS Lambda-based canary using AWS CDK (Cloud Development Kit) in Python.
-The canary periodically sends an HTTP request to a specified URL (e.g., https://www.bbc.com/) to check its availability and performance.
-The infrastructure is fully defined using AWS CDK.
+This project demonstrates how to create a simple AWS Lambda-based **canary** using AWS CDK (Cloud Development Kit) in Python.
+The canary periodically sends an HTTP request to a specified URL (e.g., https://www.bbc.com/) to monitor its availability and performance.

-## 🔧 Project Structure
-WSU_DevOps_2025/
-├── lambda/
-│ └── lambda_function.py # The Lambda function that acts as a canary
-├── hello_lambda/
-│ └── hello_lambda_stack.py # CDK stack definition
-├── app.py # CDK entry point
-├── requirements.txt # Python dependencies
-├── README.md # Project documentation
-└── cdk.json # CDK config
+---

 ## 🚀 How It Works

-- The Lambda function makes an HTTP GET request to `https://www.bbc.com/`.
+- The Lambda function sends a GET request to **https://www.bbc.com/**.
-- It checks for a successful response (status code 200).
+- It checks for a successful HTTP 200 response.
-- Logs success or failure to Amazon CloudWatch.
+- Logs the result to **Amazon CloudWatch**.

+---

-## 🖥️ Lambda Function (`lambda_function.py`)
+## 🧠 Lambda Code (lambda_function.py)

 ```python
 import urllib3